sabrinamaral/DevInHouse_Projeto3/README.md

 ## Usage

 The API has six endpoints.
-Three for users ans three for deal with the user's transactions.
+Three for users ans three for dealing with the user's transactions.

 ```bash
 USERS